Brian Stokes Mitchell

 4.6.
 20 - New York Marriott Marquis Gala awarding the The Actors Fund Medal of Honor to Chairman of The Actors Fund Brian Stokes Mitchell, along with Matthew Broderick, Sarah Jessica Parker, Steve Tisch and Richard L. Trumka.
 More info and tickets...

 4.13.20 - Seth Rudetsky’s Broadway at Town Hall - NYC - The cabaret series blends a up close and personal talk-show format with a greatest hits concert, where Broadway stars share behind-the-scenes stories and revisit memorable songs from their careers.
 More Info and tickets...

-4.22.20 - Ragtime benefit with Audra McDonald for Marin Mazzie - Original cast members of the 1998 Broadway musical Ragtime, will reunite in a special benefit concert of the show for the Actors Fund at the Minskoff Theatre, will be dedicated to Tony-nominated original star Marin Mazzie, who passed away last fall.
+4.27.20 - Ragtime benefit with Audra McDonald for The Actors Fund, honoring Marin Mazzie - Original cast members of the 1998 Broadway musical Ragtime, will reunite in a special benefit concert of the show for the Actors Fund at the Minskoff Theatre, will be dedicated to Tony-nominated original star Marin Mazzie, who passed away last fall.
 More info and tickets...

 Dubbed “the last leading man” by The New York Times, Tony Award-winner Brian Stokes Mitchell has enjoyed a career that spans Broadway, television, film, and concert appearances with the country’s finest conductors and orchestras.